Solicitor – admitted 2018

-Abigail is an Associate within the Commercial & Regulatory Disputes team based in London.
+I am an Associate in Michelmores’ Commercial & Regulatory Disputes team based in London.

-She qualified in 2018 and has a broad range of commercial dispute resolution experience, including breach of contract claims, shareholder litigation, regulatory disputes and arbitration work.
-She is experienced in representing clients at mediation to successfully achieve settlement, both at the pre-action and post-litigation stages.
+I qualified in 2018 and have a broad range of commercial dispute resolution experience, including breach of contract claims, shareholder litigation (including unfair prejudice petitions), regulatory disputes and arbitration work.
+I am experienced in representing clients at mediation to successfully achieve settlement, both at the pre-action and post-litigation stages.

-She has acted for and against a number of financial institutions and much of her work has involved complex, multi-jurisdictional issues.
+I have acted for and against a number of financial institutions and much of my work has involved complex, multi-jurisdictional issues.

-- Acting for the e-commerce business of an internationally renowned entrepreneur, alongside a global IT business in relation to two concurrent London seated LCIA claims regarding the distribution of technology products in India.
+Acting for the e-commerce business of an internationally renowned entrepreneur, alongside a global IT business in relation to two concurrent London seated LCIA arbitration claims regarding the distribution of technology products in India

 Representing two former employees of a bank seeking “stigma” damages and the reimbursement of legal fees which were incurred in defending themselves following claims against them in relation to the LIBOR scandal.
 Achieving the successful dismissal of an application by the bank for Summary Judgment (Allen & Conti v Rabobank )